 The college has instituted the following regulations to govern entry and search of college-owned student rooms.

 Entry may take place by a college staff member without prior notification for repair, maintenance or its assessment, or when there is imminent danger to the health and welfare of the students.

 Persons explicitly authorized by the Dean of Students may enter a room when there is reasonable suspicion to think a college policy is being violated.
 Such persons shall knock and, if requested, identify themselves before entering.

-The Dean of Students has given authority to the area coordinators to inspect refrigerators for alcohol when an alcohol policy violation is suspected.
+The Dean of Students has given authority to the area coordinators, public safety and associate deans to inspect refrigerators when policy violation is suspected.
 Residents will be asked to voluntarily open suspect refrigerators first, but if such requests are not followed, the units may be searched by designated staff.

 Persons authorized by the dean of students may also enter a room to check lofts, refrigerators, and/or recovery of stolen college property.
 If an occupant is not present during a room check, authorized persons will be accompanied by another individual.

 Whenever entry is obtained by use of a pass key except for repair, maintenance or its assessment, or for health and welfare reasons, a written report shall be submitted to the dean of students (or person designated by the dean) indicating such entry, the reasons for it, and its results.

 Except in extreme emergency situations, the premises occupied by students shall not be searched unless written or verbal authorization for each search has been obtained from the dean of students (or persons designated by the dean) to provide such authorization.
 If students are in the room prior to a search they will be asked to leave.
 They may not taking anything with them other than a coat, wallet, and cell phone.
 Any items they take with will be searched prior to their leaving and a student will be asked to turn out all pockets.